 - Salt Water: Rinsing your mouth with salty water is also an effective way to clean your tongue.
 To make a simple saline solution, dissolve a teaspoon of salt in a glass of warm water, rinse your mouth for about 30 seconds and then spit the water out.

 - Herbal Tinctures: Sage, myrrh, and thyme are said to have antibacterial properties that help kill germs on the tongue.
 Think of it as natural mouthwash.
 Simply add one or two drops into a glass of warm water and rinse your mouth with it.
 Alternatively, (cooled) sage tea can also be used for cleaning your tongue.

 Why Cleaning Your Tongue Is Important

 Did you know that there are about 700 different species of microorganisms living in your oral cavity right now?
 Food residues and dead cells get stuck on the rough surface of your tongue, creating an ideal breeding ground for bacteria.
 The build-up of bacteria is visible as a white coating on the surface of your tongue.

 To make it worse, poor oral hygiene cannot only be seen, but also smelled.
 Most cases of bad breath originate in the oral cavity, not the stomach.
 If you’re suffering from bad breath, you can combat it by learning how to clean your tongue — and doing it regularly.

 Ayurveda medicine (an ancient Indian healing art), teaches that daily tongue cleaning contributes to the detoxification of the body, improves taste buds, and boosts digestion.
 That being said, only the improved digestion power has been scientifically supported so far.
 The results of a 2018 study showed that ‘digestive fire’ and general oral health can be aided through tongue cleaning.

 This article has been translated from German by Karen Stankiewicz.
-You can find the original here: Zunge reinigen: Mit diesen Hausmitteln wird sie sauberaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Zunge reinigen: Mit diesen Hausmitteln wird sie sauberunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.